 5) After entering a translation, the string entry will change from a grey question mark to a yellow question mark.
 To mark a translation as complete, click on the yellow question mark and it will change to a green check mark:

 6) For strings that appear in forms, the form will be shown in the Sources and Forms box, as shown below.
 For strings that appear in source code, the code will be shown in this box.

 7) Menu text will often contain an & character before one of the letters, for example "&Add Files" "Add &Directory" and "E&xit".
 The & character denotes the shortcut key, so in the previous examples the shortcut for "Add Files" is A, the shortcut for "Add Directory" is D, and the shortcut for "Exit" is X. For menu items, you can specify a shortcut character to use for your language by putting an & before one of the characters.
 The character you chose doesn't have to be the same as the English character, but try to avoid using the same character twice in one menu.

 8) Some strings contain HTML, which can make them hard to read:

 In these cases, hover the mouse over the string in the Strings box to see a preview without the HTML:

-10) If you have any questions about the context of a string, or need anything clarifying, send me an email and I'll explain the context.
+11) If you have any questions about the context of a string, or need anything clarifying, send me an email and I'll do my best to help.

-11) Once you've translated all the strings, save the file and email it to me.
+12) Once you've translated all the strings, save the .ts file and email it to me.
 I'll do a new release with your translation included.
 I'll also include your name in the credits dialog, so let me know how you'd like to be credited.